The instructors who teach the classes in this program are seasoned professionals who are dedicated

 Linda served as a Board and Faculty member on Carol Shultz’s Animal Healing & Education Network, a holistic animal care distance education program.
 Linda developed and taught the Energetic Healing Program which included the following courses: Reiki, levels one through four, the Emotional Freedom Technique, Flower and Gem Essence Therapy, and Color Therapy for animals.
 She was also an instructor for the Animal Communication Workshops held in Illinois.

-Linda offers classes in Reiki, the Emotional Freedom Technique, and Animal Communication as well as private tutoring at several locations in the Lake and McHenry County, Illinois area.
+Linda offers classes in Reiki, the Emotional Freedom Technique, and Animal Communication as well as private tutoring at several locations in the area of Lake and McHenry County, Illinois.
 She volunteers her services to various rescue groups, helping the animals cope with the stress of abuse, abandonment, and illness.
 She lives in Illinois with her husband, two dogs, an African Gray Parrot and a tank full of fish.
-To contact Linda for a private consultation, workshops, corporate events, and Blessing of the Animals, email: email@example.com.
+To contact Linda for a private consultation, workshops, corporate events, and Blessing of the Animals, email: firstname.lastname@example.org.

 For further information on Linda’s services and products, go to: http://lindaepstein.blogspot.com/